jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/SlashNext-The-State-of-Phishing-Report-2023.md

 To this end, we asked CanadianKingpin12 about their opinion on WormGPT.
 The response strongly emphasized FraudGPT’s superiority, hinting at foundational similarities between the two.

-**Image 5:** A screenshot of CanadianKingpin12’s banned profile.
+![Image: A screenshot of CanadianKingpin12’s banned profile.]

-*Image description: A screenshot of a forum profile showing that the user "CanadianKingpin12" has been banned.*

 Although CanadianKingpin12 did not explicitly admit to being the same seller for both tools, it seemed plausible because their communication revealed the potential to facilitate the sale of both products.
 In addition, they revealed their work on two more chatbots named DarkBART and DarkBERT, setting the stage for the next section.

 ### DarkBART and DarkBERT
 During our investigation, we discovered that CanadianKingpin12 had developed two new chatbots called DarkBART and DarkBERT.
 According to their claims, both chatbots had internet access and could be integrated with Google Lens, which would allow text to be accompanied by images.
 However, our interactions with CanadianKingpin12 introduced an element of confusion, as their statements alternated between claims of involvement in bot development to assertions of mere access to them.
 The puzzle surrounding these contradictory statements unraveled when we investigated one of the mentioned bots, specifically DarkBERT.

-**Image 6:** A screenshot of CanadianKingpin12’s message revealing new bots.
+![Image: A screenshot of CanadianKingpin12’s message revealing new bots.]

-*Image description: A screenshot of a chat message where "CanadianKingpin12" mentions the existence of new bots named DarkBART and DarkBERT.*

-**Image 7:** A screenshot of CanadianKingpin12 revealing new bot’s functionality.
+![Image: A screenshot of CanadianKingpin12 revealing new bot’s functionality.]

-*Image description: A screenshot of a chat message where "CanadianKingpin12" describes the functionality of the new bots, including internet access and integration with Google Lens.*

 Our research revealed that DarkBERT is in fact a pre-trained language model developed by a company called S2W.
 DarkBERT underwent specialized training on a vast corpus of text from the Dark Web.
 It’s important to clarify that S2W’s DarkBERT primarily serves the purpose of combating cybercrime, not facilitating it.